Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Shopify is available in over 20 languages, covering many language regions worldwide.

-This factor depends on the theme.
-While the themes created by Shopify are free, you can also purchase third-party themes, which can cost hundreds of US dollars.
+While the ones created by Shopify are free, you can also purchase third-party themes, which can cost hundreds of US dollars.
+Fortunately, a marketplace like ThemeForest offers themes with lower pricing points.

 The Conclusion: Is Shopify the Right eCommerce Platform for You?

-Shopify is for first-time sellers and sellers with basic products with few variants.
+Shopify is for first-time sellers and sellers of basic products with a few variants.

-If you have products that need proper subcategories, you may want to consider hosting your store elsewhere.
-Adding this functionality to a Shopify store with an app will add an additional $10/month to your monthly fee.
+If you have products that need proper subcategories, consider hosting your store elsewhere.
+Adding this functionality to a Shopify store with an app will increase your monthly costs by $10/month.

-If you only plan on selling simple products and do not want to go through the hassle of hiring a web designer and other entities to help you manage your store, Shopify is definitely worth a try.
+If you only plan on selling simple products and don’t want to go through the hassle of hiring a web designer and other entities to help you manage your store, Shopify is definitely worth a try.

 But now, over to you: